 Requirement Name: RRC integrity check failure

-Requirement Reference: TS 33.501 [2], clause 6.5.1
+Requirement Reference: TS 33.501 [2], clause 6.5.1,clause 6.8.2.1.3.

 Requirement Description: "The RRC integrity checks shall be performed both in the ME and the gNB.
 In case failed integrity check (i.e. faulty or missing MAC-I) is detected after the start of integrity protection, the concerned message shall be discarded.
 This can happen on the gNB side or on the ME side." as specified in TS 33.501 [2], clause 6.5.1.

+“When the UE decides to resume the RRC connection to transit from RRC_INACTIVE to RRC_CONNECTED, the UE sends RRCResumeRequest message on SRB0 and hence it is not integrity protected.
+However, the RRCResumeRequest message shall include the I-RNTI and a ResumeMAC-I/shortResumeMAC-I.

+...

+The source gNB/ng-eNB verifies the ResumeMAC-I/shortResumeMAC-I using the current KRRCint key stored in the retrieved UE 5G AS security context (calculating the ResumeMAC-I/shortResumeMAC-I in the same way as described above).”as specified in TS 33.501 [2], clause 6.8.2.1.3.

 Threat References: TR 33.926 [4], clause D.2.2.2, Control plane data integrity protection